 I have failed.
 We have failed to be holy in the past or even now.
 We have failed to dedicate ourselves to him completely.

 And instead we play around with idols.
 We dedicate ourselves to our money, self-image, achievements.
-I do, sometimes.
-We have run away.
+I do sometimes.

-[20:01] We have vowed to dedicate ourselves to things other than God.
+[19:59] we have run away.
+We have vowed to dedicate ourselves to things other than God.
 In a sense, we're like that person in the text who sells his land to someone else even though it's been dedicated to God.